dportik/Alignment_Refiner/README.md

 ------------------------

-Dan Portik

-daniel.portik@berkeley.edu

-August 2015

-If you use this script, please cite:
+**Citation Information:**

+These scripts were published as part of the following work:

-Portik, D.M., Smith, L.L., and K. Bi.
++ *Portik, D.M., Smith, L.L., and K. Bi.
 2016.
 An evaluation of transcriptome-based exon capture for frog phylogenomics across multiple scales of divergence (Class: Amphibia, Order: Anura).
-Molecular Ecology Resources 16: 1069–1083.
+Molecular Ecology Resources 16: 1069-1083. https://doi.org/10.1111/1755-0998.12541*

+If you use or modify this script for your own purposes, please cite this publication.

+**Contact:**

+Daniel Portik, PhD

+Postdoctoral Researcher

+University of Arizona

+daniel.portik@gmail.com